Matching Observations to Distributions: Efficient Estimation via Sparsified Hungarian Algorithm

-The correctness of the algorithm hinges on the following: \begin{quote} \textbf{Observation}: If all of the edges of any optimal $N:k$ matching in the original bipartite graph are included in the augmented bipartite graph, then the perfect matching recovered by the Hungarian algorithm will correspond to an optimal assignment in the original bipartite graph. \end{quote}
+The correctness of the algorithm hinges on the following: \begin{quote} \textbf{Observation}: If all of the edges of any optimal $n:1$ matching in the original bipartite graph are included in the augmented bipartite graph, then the perfect matching recovered by the Hungarian algorithm will correspond to an optimal assignment in the original bipartite graph. \end{quote}

-In light of the observation, it suffices to bound the probability that no optimal $N:k$ matchings in the original bipartite graph are present in the augmented bipartite graph.
+In light of the observation, it suffices to bound the probability that no optimal $n:1$ matchings in the original bipartite graph are present in the augmented bipartite graph.
 The key is the following:

-\begin{theorem}[Hall's Marriage Theorem, {\cite[Theorem 5.1]{MR1871828}}] Let $G = (L, R, E)$ be a bipartite graph on $n$ left nodes and $n$ right nodes, and for any subset $A \subseteq L$, let $\Gamma(A)$ denote the set of neighbors of vertices in $A$.
-A necessary and sufficient condition for $G$ to have a perfect matching is that for every subset $A \subseteq L$, $\abs A \le \abs{\Gamma(A)}$. \end{theorem}
+\begin{thm}[Hall's Marriage Theorem, {\cite[Theorem 5.1]{MR1871828}}] Let $G = (L, R, E)$ be a bipartite graph on $n$ left nodes and $n$ right nodes, and for any subset $A \subseteq L$, let $\Gamma(A)$ denote the set of neighbors of vertices in $A$.
+A necessary and sufficient condition for $G$ to have a perfect matching is that for every subset $A \subseteq L$, $\abs A \le \abs{\Gamma(A)}$. \end{thm}

-Fix an optimal $N:k$ matching $M$ in $G$.
+Fix an optimal $n:1$ matching $M$ in $G$.
 We say that $M$ \textit{survives} in $G^*$ if there exists a perfect matching $M'$ in $G^*$ such that for every $(i, j) \in M$, $i$ is matched to a copy of $j$ in $M'$.
 In order for $M$ to survive in $G^*$, it is necessary and sufficient that for each group $U\subseteq R'$, if $\{v_1,\dotsc,v_n\} \subseteq L$ is the set of left nodes which are matched (in $M$) to the right node corresponding to the group $U$, then the subgraph of $G^*$ induced by $\{v_1,\dotsc,v_n\}$ and $U$ has a perfect matching.
 Therefore, our goal is to prove the following:

-\begin{theorem} Let $G = (L, R, E)$ be a bipartite graph with $\abs L = \abs R = n$, such that each vertex in $L$ is connected independently to a uniformly random subset of $c \ln n$ vertices in $R$.
+\begin{thm} Let $G = (L, R, E)$ be a bipartite graph with $\abs L = \abs R = n$, such that each vertex in $L$ is connected independently to a uniformly random subset of $c \ln n$ vertices in $R$.
 Then, for a universal constant $c$, $G$ has a perfect matching with high probability.